Al-Kohollik/Discord-Webhook-Controller/README.md

 3. Type and enter any messages you want to be sent from the webhook into the console.

 ### Help/Contact
-Create an issue or contact me on Discord at `Al Kohollik#7268` (Note: The Macos and Linux builds are included but since I only have a Windows machine, I have no idea if they actually work.
-Please let me know if they break.)
+Create an issue or contact me on Discord @ `alkohollik`